 Daniel Jude Renard

 Daniel Jude Renard grew-up with a third parent.
 Its name was television.
 He was taught to take nothing at face value and use analytical thought.
-Daniel spent his formative years in direct proximity to a crawfish pound.
+Daniel spent his formative years in direct proximity to a crawfish pond.
 He’s a newly realized lover of cats.
 Nothing more needs to be said… for now.

 Eliana “Elliterate” Bollati